DannyRyanFisher/RoboND-DeepLearning-Project/writeup.md

 ### 4- HyperParameter(HP) choice:

-The code below re-organises the code given in the model_training.ipynb notebook with a method for hyperparameter tuning.  [link](https://www.coursera.org/learn/deep-neural-network)
+The code below re-organises the code given in the model_training.ipynb notebook with a method for hyperparameter tuning.
+For the HP choice, a HyperParameter Optimisation technique was implemented with the following steps below: [link](https://www.coursera.org/learn/deep-neural-network)

 1- Choose a range for each of the hyper parameters